-For either of these CPAP side effects, a heated humidifier can add the moisture your nasal passages need to reduce or entirely eliminate the irritation.
+For either of these CPAP side effects, a heated humidifier can add the moisture your nasal passages need to reduce or eliminate the irritation.

 If you’re already using a heated humidifier, try out a higher setting.
 If this doesn’t work, you can also try using a soothing nasal gel.

 Breaking Out Around Nose

 If you’re finding redness and bumps around your nose after using your CPAP, there are three things that could be happening.
 1) Facial oils are building up under your mask, 2) your mask is too tight on your face, or 3) you’re having an allergic reaction to the mask material.
 Here are some possible remedies for these CPAP side effects.

-To minimize facial oil buildup, make sure you’re washing your face prior to putting on your mask at night.
+To minimize facial oil buildup, make sure you’re washing your face before putting on your mask at night.
 In the morning, when taking your mask off, make sure you’re cleaning the facial cushion, so oils don’t sit on the mask and end up back on your face.
 If, after a while, you’re still getting breakouts, try out a nasal pillow mask that is designed to have less direct contact with your skin or a mask liner.

 If the redness and bumps are found below your nose, or around the bridge, it could mean your headgear straps are too tight.
 The pressure of this tightness will create sores and possibly a bruise, even open sores, if left untreated for too long.
 If you’re over-tightening to prevent a leak, you should consider switching masks.
 When adjusting your mask, make sure to make small and consistent adjustments, working clockwise around the mask, to prevent uneven tightness.

-Finally, if you’re experiencing breakouts with a new mask, your skin could be having a reaction to the chemicals used to manufacture your silicone mask.
+Finally, if you’re experiencing breakouts with a new mask, your skin could be reacting to the chemicals used to manufacture your silicone mask.